The current Nets logo designed by Jay Z is the eighth to represent the franchise since its 1967 debut.

-The Nets incorporated the state silhouette into a completely redesigned logo, doing away with the script "nets" for a block "Nets," set in white against a red and blue circle.
+A complete redesign that would last more than a decade as the Nets settled into their new home state and prepared for the opening of their new arena in 1981.
+The circular look incorporated the state name and silhouette with a block “Nets,” set in white over a red and blue background.
 This logo provided stability, remaining in place for twice as long as any previous incarnation.

-The Nets modernized their logo just in time for the arrival of Derrick Coleman, Kenny Anderson, Drazen Petrovic and a new era of success.
-The red, white and blue gradient featured an all-caps block "NETS" floating above a basketball that shared the hues, hearkening back to the team's time in the ABA.
+The Nets modernized their logo for a new decade, just in time for the arrival of Derrick Coleman, Kenny Anderson, Drazen Petrovic and a new era.
+The red, white and blue gradient featured an all-caps “NETS” floating above a basketball that shared the hues, hearkening back to the team’s time in the ABA.

-A second update within the '90s proved longer lasting; the Nets brought back the shield concept from their first logo while keeping the basketball that has been part of all but one.
+A second update within the ‘90s proved longer lasting.
+The Nets went with a three-dimensional shield concept while keeping the basketball that was part of every franchise logo but one.
 Most significantly, the team changed its color scheme for the first time: deepening the red and swapping royal blue for navy, also adding silver and dark grey.
-A secondary logo featuring "NJ" overtaking the shield was used from 1997-2006.
+A secondary logo featuring “NJ” overtaking the shield was used from 1997-2006.